 Penguins posing on a rock on Isabela Island.

 This unforgettable one-day tour to Isabela Island takes you on an exciting journey to discover spectacular landscapes and wildlife.
-When visiting the Arnaldo Tupiza Breeding Center, get to know the marvelous giant tortoises that live there.
-Hike through the Isabela wetlands, home to elegant flamingos and colorful white-backed stilt.
-Enjoy sailing to the incredible Las Tintoreras Islet, where you can observe blacktip sharks, whitetip reef sharks, sea lions, blue-footed boobies, and even Galapagos penguins in their natural environment.
+Visit the Arnaldo Tupiza Breeding Center and get to know the marvelous giant tortoises that live there.
+Hike through the Isabela wetlands, home to elegant flamingos and beautiful black-necked stilts.
+Enjoy sailing to the incredible Las Tintoreras Islet, where you will be able to observe blacktip sharks, whitetip reef sharks, sea lions, blue-footed boobies, and even Galapagos penguins in their natural environment.

 Information about Isabela Island: Located west of Santa Cruz Island.
-Isabela is the largest island in the entire Galapagos archipelago, with a length of more than 120 km and an area of approximately 4,586 km².
+Isabela is the largest island in the Galapagos archipelago, measuring more than 120 km in length and covering approximately 4,586 km².
 Its characteristic seahorse shape is due to the union of six volcanoes: Wolf, Darwin, Alcedo, Sierra Negra, Cerro Azul, and Ecuador (the only one currently inactive).
-Isabela is the archipelago´s island with the highest volcanic activity, and one of the best places to learn about the geological history of Galapagos.
+Isabela is the archipelago's most active volcanic island and one of the best places to learn about the geological history of the Galápagos.

 List icon.